 Funding and accountability

-Since its creation, Caribaea Initiative has been supported by the MAVA foundation.
+Since its creation, Caribaea Initiative has been supported by the MAVA Foundation.
 Our other sources of funding include contracts with public and private organizations, private donors and membership fees.
 We are committed to communicating information about our organization with our members, donors, and partners.
-Our annual budget is approved by the general assembly and approved by an independent chartered accounting firm.
+Our annual budget is approved by the General Assembly and examined and verified by an independent chartered accounting firm certifying the financial statements of accounts.